paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

 ---
 layout: post
-title: Analyzing the correlation between daily Bitcoin returns & crypto using Python
+title: Analyzing the correlation between daily Bitcoin returns & crypto news using Python
 ---

 ### What is this about?